YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 - If it is an online PDF, download it from its URL and add it to the asset.
 This is particularly useful for online PDF files that are updated at the same URL.

+### Differences with the ‘[URL Title Tagger](https://github.com/imjn/logseq-url-title-tagger)’ plugin

+- The ‘URL HyperLink’ plugin requires users to manually click a button.
+As this is not done automatically, unnecessary chain reactions can be prevented. https://github.com/imjn/logseq-url-title-tagger/issues/7

 ---

 ## Getting Started